aleksei-kopolov/BTask/README.md

 # Task 1
+Files:
+* `ExpenseItemTrigger.trigger`
+* `ExpenseTrigger.trigger`
+* `TriggerHandler.cls` - Virtual class that all trigger handlers inherit.
+Helps with segregating logic and aggregate trigger data.
+* `ExpenseItemTriggerHandler.cls` - Class that hold all business logic logic related to **Expense Item** object.
+* `ExpenseTriggerHandler.cls` - Class that hold all business logic logic related to **Expense** object.

 ## Amount calculation
 In order to calculate the total amount on the Expense__c object I have decided to make changes to the underlying technical requirements.